Unveiling the mechanisms of motion of synchro-Shockley dislocations in Laves phases: Simulation methods

 To obtain the structures for the further study of synchro-Shockley partial dislocations, perfect screw dislocations with Burgers vectors \textbf{b}\textsubscript{C14} = $a_{0}^\text{C14}$/3 $[ \bar{1} \bar{1} 2 0 ]$ and \textbf{b}\textsubscript{C15} = $a_{0}^\text{C15}$/2 $[ \bar{1} 1 0 ]$ were introduced following the method detailed in \cite{vaid2022pinning}.
 After relaxation using the conjugate gradient (CG) with box relaxation and the FIRE \cite{bitzek2006structural,guenole2020assessment} algorithm (force tolerance: $10^{-8}$ eV/$\text{\AA}$), the inserted full screw dislocation dissociated into two widely separated 30\textdegree{} synchro-Shockley dislocations with Burgers vectors \textbf{b}\textsubscript{C14} = $a_{0}^\text{C14}$/3 $[ \bar{1} 0 1 0 ]$ and $a_{0}^\text{C14}$/3 $[ 0 \bar{1} 1 0 ]$ (for C15 CaAl\textsubscript{2}: \textbf{b}\textsubscript{C15} = $a_{0}^\text{C15}$/6 $[ \bar{1} 2 \bar{1} ]$ and $a_{0}^\text{C15}$/6 $[ \bar{2} 1 1 ]$) bounded by stacking faults, see the sketch in FIG. \ref{fig0}(a).
 In the following, the partial dislocation on the right with the edge Burgers vector component along $[ \bar{1} 1 0 0]$ (or $[1 1 \bar{2}]$ for C15 CaAl\textsubscript{2}) direction is termed partial I and the partial dislocation on the left with the edge Burgers vector component along $[ 1 \bar{1} 0 0]$ (or $[\bar{1} \bar{1} 2]$ for C15 CaAl\textsubscript{2}) direction is called partial II.
 To investigate partial I and II dislocations separately, the atomic displacement field corresponding to the partial Burgers vector was imposed to the upper half of the crystal ($> l_z/2$) from the end to the center of the simulation box.
 After relaxation with the above-mentioned algorithms, partial I and II located at the center of the simulation box with a stacking fault bounded to the box end were obtained.

 To calculate the core energies of the 30\textdegree{} synchro-Shockley dislocations, cylindrical samples were cut out from the initial simulation box ($l_y$, $l_z\approx$ 2000 \text{\AA}) with each of the 30\textdegree{} partial dislocations located in the center of the simulation setup, and the stacking fault bounded at the surface of the cylinder as shown in FIG. \ref{fig0}(b).
 Atoms in the outermost layers of the setups with a thickness of 14 \text{\AA} (2 times the interatomic potential cutoff) were fixed in $y$ and $z$ directions.
 The radius of the cylindrical setup is around 1000 \text{\AA} to reduce the effect of the boundary conditions.
-Periodic boundary conditions (PBC) were applied in $x$ direction (the direction of the dislocation line) and the dimension along the $x$ direction is more than 2 times the interatomic potential cutoff ($l_x\approx 18.4$ \text{\AA} for C14 CaMg\textsubscript{2} and $l_x\approx 23.6$ \text{\AA} for C15 CaAl\textsubscript{2}).
+Periodic boundary conditions (PBC) were applied in $x$ direction (the direction of the dislocation line).
+For C14 CaMg\textsubscript{2}, $l_x\approx 18.4$ \text{\AA} and contains 3 unit cells, for C15 CaAl\textsubscript{2}, $l_x\approx 23.6$ \text{\AA} and contains 2 unit cells.
+In both cases, $l_x$ is more than 2 times larger than the interatomic potential cutoff.

 After relaxation with the aforementioned boundary conditions, the core energies were calculated by measuring the total dislocation energy as a function of radius $R$ and then extrapolating the far-field elastic energy back to the chosen cutoff radius ($r_{c}=b$):